iamdamosuzuki/AV-Pres-Validation-Workflows/README.md

 ffmpeg -i MOV_From_FFV1.mov  -map 0:v -f md5 MOV_From_FFV1.mov.videomd5
 ```

-If done correctly, these files should all match!
+You can now open each of these files in TextEdit or whatever you use to view text files.
+You should see that these files are perfectly match!
+Even a single bit difference between the video streams would result in a dramatically different checksum.
+The fact that these three files match means that the video information in all three files is exactly identical when decoded.

-This is different than if we just did a checksum of the entire.
+This is different than if we just did a checksum of the entire file.
 You can do that with the following three commands:

 ```